Volume Analysis and Search

 Section titled “Saving Output”Write results to a file:

-analyze.flexfs files --outputFile /tmp/top-files.tsv --header /mnt/flexfsfind.flexfs
+analyze.flexfs files --outputFile /tmp/top-files.tsv /mnt/flexfsfind.flexfs

 Section titled “find.flexfs”Find Files by Name Pattern